“Second Conversion”

 Overview

 At Stage 6, we are now moving into what is known as the “narrow stages.”
 Meaning, this is a level of spiritual depth that not all Christians are able to reach.
 In Stage 5, we are exposed to sanctifying grace that does lead to liberation.
 However, it also can give rise to religious egoism and self-righteousness.
 Thus, the level of vulnerability and honesty that is required to mature into the sixth stage is very difficult to undergo.
 To submit to Second Conversion requires the believer to lean not on our knowledge, faith or good deeds, but purely on the mercy and compassion of God.
 Karl Barth says this is like learning to “stand on air.”
-It is the moment where you truly believe God’s love for us is unconditional.
+It is the moment when we truly believe God’s love for us is unconditional.
 To be clear, we knew this to be true in our minds, but this level is reserved for those who are now EXPERIENCING the need for grace.
-In other words, in this stage, we are being confronted with their own hypocrisy.
+In other words, in this stage, we are being confronted with our own hypocrisy.
 We’ve discovered areas of hidden pride.
 We’ve been confronted with practices of exclusion or superiority.
-Thus, this Stage is about overcoming “Elder Brother syndrome” (see story of the Prodigal Son) and recalling what qualified our standing with God in the first place: GRACE.
+Thus, this stage is about overcoming “Elder Brother syndrome” (see the story of the Prodigal Son in Luke 15) and recalling what qualified our standing with God in the first place: GRACE.

 Peter (Acts 10)